quicwg/base-drafts/draft-ietf-quic-http.md

 setting is the default value.
 1-RTT keys will always become available prior to the packet containing SETTINGS being processed by QUIC, even if the server sends SETTINGS immediately.
-Clients SHOULD NOT wait indefinitely for SETTINGS to arrive before sending requests, but SHOULD process received datagrams in order to increase the likelihood of processing SETTINGS before sending the first request.
+Clients SHOULD NOT wait indefinitely for SETTINGS to arrive before sending requests, but they SHOULD process received datagrams in order to increase the likelihood of processing SETTINGS before sending the first request.

 When a 0-RTT QUIC connection is being used, the initial value of each server setting is the value used in the previous session.
-Clients SHOULD store the settings the server provided in the HTTP/3 connection where resumption information was provided, but MAY opt not to store settings in certain cases (e.g., if the session ticket is received before the SETTINGS frame).
-A client MUST comply with stored settings -- or default values, if no values are stored -- when attempting 0-RTT.
+Clients SHOULD store the settings the server provided in the HTTP/3 connection where resumption information was provided, but they MAY opt not to store settings in certain cases (e.g., if the session ticket is received before the SETTINGS frame).
+A client MUST comply with stored settings -- or default values if no values are stored -- when attempting 0-RTT.
 Once a server has provided new settings, clients MUST comply with those values.

-A server can remember the settings that it advertised, or store an integrity-protected copy of the values in the ticket and recover the information when accepting 0-RTT data.
+A server can remember the settings that it advertised or store an integrity-protected copy of the values in the ticket and recover the information when accepting 0-RTT data.
 A server uses the HTTP/3 settings values in determining whether to accept 0-RTT data.
 If the server cannot determine that